Kundan72/Kundan72/README.md

 - 👋 Hi, I’m @Kundan72
-- 👀 A Web Development enthusiast
+- 👀 A enthusiast Data Anlayst
-- 🌱 Currently learning MERN and mastering React
+- 🌱 Currently learning to move as Data Science andd data analyst role
-- 💞️ Looking to collaborate on MERN projects
+- 💞️ Looking to collaborate on Data science projects
 - 📫 How to reach me krk30538@gmail.com

 <!---